holoviz/param/doc/roadmap.md

 # Roadmap

 Param is a mature library (originally from 2003) that changes very slowly and very rarely; it is fully ready for use in production applications.
 Major changes are undertaken only after significant discussions and with attention to how existing Param-based applications will be affected.
-Thus Param users should not expect only slow progress on these roadmap items, but they are listed here in the hopes that they will be useful.
+Thus Param users should expect only slow progress on these roadmap items, but they are listed here in the hopes that they will be useful.

 Currently scheduled plans: